 Food for Your Worms

 For seasoned gardeners, you know that worms are your friends.
-In fact, many gung-ho gardeners have natural worm bins, which are used as vermicomposting.
+Many gung-ho gardeners have natural worm bins, which are used for vermicomposting.
 Earthworms have the unique ability to “turn organic waste into extremely high-quality garden soil.”
 If you have a worm bin, feel free to add a cup or so of coffee grounds every week.
-Earthworms will love the grounds due to the fact that they “need gritty food to aid their digestive system which is why the texture of grinds is perfect for them.”
+Earthworms will love the grounds because they “need gritty food to aid their digestive system which is why the texture of grinds is perfect for them.”
 For those looking to increase worm activity in their soil, if you use a coffee ground-based fertilizer, “earthworms in your soil will … be attracted to your garden.”

 With that said, don’t overdo it!
 Only use a small amount, a cup or so, as the acidity in them may bother your little worm friends.

 Natural Pesticide and Insecticide

 To be honest, there’s a lot of contradicting research regarding using coffee grounds as a natural pesticide or insecticide.
 With that said, it doesn’t hurt to try it out!